-In addition to the declarations described above that you are required to make, any successful applicant must comply with the GOC Code of Conduct for business registrants http://www.optical.org/en/Standards/Standards_in_conduct.cfm The Code describes how the GOC expects that those on our body corporate register should behave to ensure the safety and welfare of patients and the public.
-You should make your application with reference to the Code and declare any matters to the GOC on your application that may affect your fitness to carry on business.
+In addition to the declarations described above that you are required to make, any successful applicant must comply with the GOC Code of Conduct (ADD LINK).
+The Code describes how the GOC expects that those on our register should behave to ensure the safety and welfare of patients and the public.
+You should make your application with reference to the Code and declare any matters to the GOC on your application that may affect your fitness to practise.
+These may include a current or previous barring decision made by the Disclosure and Barring Service or Disclosure Scotland.
 Providing us with as much information as early as possible will help to prevent us having to ask you for more information, which will slow down the progress of your application.
 If you do not inform us of these matters, and they come to our attention later, we may decide to refer you to the GOC's Fitness to Practise team; they will then consider whether we need to further investigate and take action that might affect your continuing registration.